uint/yarrlox/README.md

   collected by the resolver doesn't need to be a hashmap.
 It's a `Vec` instead.
 - No visitor pattern in the tree-walk interpreter.
 I couldn't find enough justification for doing that and opted for enums and pattern-matching instead.
+- Returning from the top level is not treated as an error.
+I started using this in integration tests since it's stupidly convenient.

+## Less-than-ideal stuff

+I don't want to spend time fixing these in a toy language, but I want to note these.

+- If there are multiple resolution errors in source code, only the first one gets reported.
+- It feels like some code could be more functional and rely less on outside state (struct methods mostly).
+- Declaring the same name multiple times is an error in a local scope, but not in the global one.
+Feels like a confusing inconsistency.

 ## License